Last published:Feb 19, 2019

-If you are a pregnant woman, or if you are planning to become pregnant, you should avoid traveling to an area with an active Zika outbreak.
+If you are a pregnant woman, or if you are planning to become pregnant, you should avoid travelling to an area with an active Zika outbreak.

 If you are pregnant and have recently returned from an area where there is Zika, you should see your doctor.
 Your doctor should arrange for you to have tests to check whether you have been infected.

-At the moment, women are advised to avoid becoming pregnant while traveling in an area where there is Zika.
+At the moment, women are advised to avoid becoming pregnant while travelling in an area where there is an active Zika outbreak.
 You should also avoid becoming pregnant for a while after returning from your journey.
-This is to give time to be as sure as possible that you haven’t been infected.
-Talk to your healthcare provider about how long you should wait before becoming pregnant.
+This is to allow enough time to be as sure as possible that you haven’t been infected.

 Although Zika is usually spread through mosquito bites, the virus can also be passed from person to person through sexual contact.

-In the United States, men and women who have recently lived in or traveled to an area with Zika and have pregnant partners are advised to either:
+Advice about sexual contact differs among countries.
+For example, in the UK, men who have lived in or travelled to an area with Zika and have a pregnant partner are advised to either:

-Not have sex with their partner for the entire pregnancy, or to
+Not have sex with their partner for the whole of the pregnancy, or to

-Also, if a couple is traveling to an area with Zika and is not pregnant or planning to become pregnant, they are advised either to not have sex or to use condoms and other barriers to protect against infection during vaginal, anal, and oral sex.
-They are also advised to consider continuing with these measures:
+Also, if a couple is travelling to an area with Zika and there is a chance the woman might become pregnant, they are advised to use effective contraception to prevent pregnancy, as well as condoms when having vaginal, anal, or oral sex.
+They are also advised to continue with these measures: